Everybody Prune Now: Structured Pruning of LLMs with only Forward Passes: Experimental Details and Main Results

+\looseness=-1 We compare \methodname~to the semi-structured variant of Wanda \citep{sun2023wanda}.
+In general, structured pruning under-perform semi-structured pruning, but compensate for this in speedup.

+\looseness=-1 Before fine-tuning, the Wanda 2:4 model is more accurate but slower (1.14$\times$ vs 1.58$\times$) than the model from \methodname.
+Since the \methodname~child model is small enough, we can perform PPA on it, resulting in improved accuracy (8.89ppl) with unchanged speedup.

-We compare \methodname~to the semi-structured variant of Wanda \citep{sun2023wanda}.
-Before fine-tuning, the model produced by Wanda 2:4 achieves a speedup over the parent model (1.14$\times$) but is slower and less accurate than \methodname's pruned model (8.89ppl vs 10.52ppl).
-While the performance gap can be bridged by LoRA finetuning (10.52 $\rightarrow$ 8.34), the adapted semi-structured model experiences a drastic slowdown (0.75$\times$), since the learned low-rank matrices cannot be merged with the original sparsified ones without reverting back to dense computation.
-Thus, LoRA fine-tuned Wanda 2:4 is twice slower ($\sim 0.48\times$) than the model from \methodname.
+Fine-tuning the semi-sparse Wanda 2:4 model is unfortunately less straightforward.
+It would require similar memory resources to finetune the parent model\footnote{though the child tensors are sparse, the resulting gradients and cached intermediate tensors can be dense and have the same dimensions as those of the parent model (say $M\times M$).
+Since \methodname~does structured pruning, the actual tensor sizes are shrunk (say $N\times N ~|~ N < M$) which reduces memory during backward passes.}; however, our setting does not have enough memory for this.
+We therefore have to use a parameter-efficient fine-tuning method like LoRA \citep{hu2021lora} instead.
+While the performance gap can be bridged by LoRA fine-tuning (10.52 $\rightarrow$ 8.34), the adapted semi-structured model experiences a drastic slowdown (0.75$\times$), since the learned low-rank matrices cannot be merged with the original sparsified ones without reverting back to dense computation.
+Thus, LoRA fine-tuned Wanda 2:4 is twice as slow ($\sim 0.48\times$) than the model from \methodname~and similarly accurate.

-In this memory-constrained setting, practitioners could alternatively opt for a pre-existing model of the target size instead of pruning a larger model.
-We compare the Bonsai-pruned model to Phi-2 \citep{li2023textbooks}, a strong representative pre-existing model of similar size.
-As can be seen in Table \ref{tab:forward_only}, Bonsai is able to generate a model that is as accurate (0.2 difference in ppl) yet significantly faster (1.58$\times$ vs. 1.24$\times$ speedup), thus making it a competitive option to consider even if a model already exists at the target size.
+\looseness=-1 In a memory-constrained setting, practitioners could opt for a pre-existing model of the target size instead of pruning a larger model.
+We compare the Bonsai-pruned model to Phi-2 \citep{li2023textbooks}, a strong representative pre-existing model of similar size. \textbf{As can be seen in Table \ref{tab:forward_only}, Bonsai is able to generate a model that is as accurate (0.2 difference in ppl) yet significantly faster (1.58$\times$ vs. 1.24$\times$ speedup), thus making it a competitive option to consider even if a model already exists at the target size.}